 Not anymore.

-Thanks to open-source efforts like Kokoro TTS, Bark, and Coqui, you can now run natural-sounding AI voices on consumer hardware.
-These models are:
+Thanks to modern local TTS work, you can now run natural-sounding AI voices on consumer hardware.
+These models are often:

 - Compact (some are just a few hundred MB)